How to Register a Death in England and Wales

 Registration Requirements

-In England and Wales, you must register a death within 5 days (8 days in Scotland).
+In England and Wales, you must register a death within 5 days (8 days in Scotland), according to GOV.UK guidance.
 This includes weekends and bank holidays.
+Understanding the death registration process across the UK helps you navigate the differences between regions.

 Who Can Register a Death?